MattNRG/Server-and-Client-Handler/README.md

 - Pack and Unpack: *Implemented Structs to pack and unpack data.*

 ## Roadmap
-- [x] Store Robot information with Classes
+- [x] Store robot data using classes
-- [x] Implement Server and Client (Robot) Communication
+- [x] Implement Server-Client communication
 - [x] Add struct support to communications
-- [x] Implement Heartbeat to check if the robot is 'active'
+- [x] Implement a heartbeat system to monitor robot connectivity
-- [x] Make Console more readable/transparent
+- [x] Improve console readability and transparency
 - [x] Vision
-  - [x] Update our vision to reflect sslclient Python Library
+  - [x] Update vision to be closer to sslclient Python Library
-  - [x] Implement Vision to automatically update the robot classes (Position, onField, etc)
+  - [x] Automatically update the robot class data (Position, onField, etc)
-- [x] Clean and rework the file structure, split the code into modules
+- [x] Rework the file structure, split the code into modules
-- [x] Add Settings
+- [x] Add a settings system
-- [ ] Add GetInfo and SetParams to Client
+- [ ] Add 'GetInfo' and 'SetParams' to the Client
-- [ ] Add Console commands to the server to edit settings
+- [ ] Add server console commands
-- [ ] Move repository under TalTech RoboCup SSL Team 🎉
+- [ ] Transfer the repository to the TalTech RoboCup SSL Team 🎉